VRR-Production/TidyTrainers/Engine Comparison.md

 FEEL FREE TO ADD *YOUR* INPUT!

 # Performance
-> Language
+> Unreal
 C++ generally communicates faster with the system, but is a more complex language.
 C# is generally easier to comprehend from a developer's point of view, but might not be as quick as C++.

 # Visuals
+> Unreal
-Unreal undoubtly has a superior "out of the box" lighting environment.
-(V-Ray results are stunning) Unity requires additional effort to achieve Unreal's level of visuals.
+* Unreal undoubtly has a superior "out of the box" lighting environment.
+(V-Ray results are stunning)
+* Unity requires additional effort to achieve Unreal's level of visuals.

-Unreal's shader and particle system is especially powerful.
+* Unreal's shader and particle system is especially powerful.

 # VR Engine Optimization
+> Unreal
-Unreal focuses more on optimization in VR than Unity.
+* Unreal focuses more on optimization in VR than Unity.
 UE has built-in VR editors.
-Unity requires the acquisition of outside plug-ins, but they're often easy to find.
+* Unity requires the acquisition of outside plug-ins, but they're often easy to find.

 Unreal build sizes tend to be large.
 A blank project will tend to build at a minimum of 200MB.
 Unreal's default environment building tools are more extensive than Unity's (grid snapping, complex in-scene model editing, etc).

 ## Development Reputation
+> Team Preference
-Some classify Unreal as a "AAA engine" and is often viewed as designer-oriented.
+* Some classify Unreal as a "AAA engine" and is often viewed as designer-oriented.
-Unity is often viewed as a "indie engine" and is often viewed as programmer-oriented.
+* Unity is often viewed as a "indie engine" and is often viewed as programmer-oriented.

-## Editor Tools
+## Editor & Tools
+> Unity
-Unreal is fairly easy to pick up given a background in 3D sculpting software.
+* Unreal is fairly easy to pick up given a background in 3D sculpting software.
-Unity's modular system allows for quicker prototyping.
+* Unity's modular system allows for quicker prototyping.
 It also allows for greater ease-of-access for control over custom forms, editor interfaces, and tools.
+* Unreal's editor is considered slow in comparison to other engines (opening projects, rebuilding shaders, updating references, calculating lightmaps, etc.)

 ## Familiarity
+> Team Preference
-Of our 6 team programmers, 3 tend to lean towards Unreal while 3 tend to lean towards Unreal.
+* Of our 6 team programmers, 3 tend to lean towards Unreal while 3 tend to lean towards Unreal.
+* Art team has greater familiarity with Unreal; lacks sufficient training in Unity
+* Current game programming instructor has a greater knowledge pool of Unity than Unreal

 ## Documentation
+> Unity
-Resources for both engines are fairly comprehensive.
+* Resources for both engines are fairly comprehensive.
 Unreal tends to have more comprehensive blueprint resources than C++ scripting, but the resources are available nonetheless.
-Unity documentation and resources are insanely extensive.
-Additionally, the current game programming instructor has a greater knowledge pool of Unity than Unreal.
+* Unity documentation and resources are insanely extensive.

 ## Research